SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 Both ponies blushed as they just stared into each other's eyes.

-Rainbow broke the serene calm that had overtaken the duo, and said, "I was actually about to ask you out, I've kinda had a crush on you for a while now…"
+Rainbow broke the serene calm that had overtaken the duo, and said, "I was actually about to ask you out, I've kind of had a crush on you for a while now…"

-Fluttershy said, "Oh, that's amazing, I've also had a crush on you for a while now too…"
+Fluttershy said, "Oh, that's wonderful, I've also had a crush on you for a while now too…"

 Both ponies' blushes increased.